GunjanJainn/Movement-Tracking-OpenCV/README.md

 # Movement-Tracking-OpenCV

-Read the video
+Read the video-- "Walking.mp4"

-use consecutive frames of the video to detect changes/ movement
+Use consecutive frames of the video to detect changes/ movement

 Whereever difference is found, contour that area

-contour area should be big enough to neglect small changes like movement due to wind, etc
+Contour area should be big enough to neglect small changes like movement due to wind, etc